Diffusion-Based Representation Learning: Diffusion-based Representation Learning

-Since supervised data is limited and rarely available, we propose to learn the labeling function $y(x_0)$ at the same time as optimizing the conditional score matching objective \eqref{eq:dsm_cond}.
-In particular, we represent the labeling function as a trainable encoder $E_\phi: \mathcal{R}^d\to \mathcal{R}^{d_z}$, where $E_\phi(x_0)$ maps the data sample $x_0$ to its corresponding code in the $d_z$-dimensional latent space.
-The code is then used as additional input to the model.
-Formally, the proposed learning objective for latent representation learning is the following:
+Since supervised data is limited and rarely available, we propose to learn a labeling function $y(x_0)$ at the same time as optimizing the conditional score matching objective in Equation \ref{eq:dsm_cond}.
+In particular, we represent the labeling function as a trainable encoder $E_\phi: \mathbb{R}^d\to \mathbb{R}^{c}$, where $E_\phi(x_0)$ maps the data sample $x_0$ to its corresponding code in the $c$-dimensional latent space.
+The code is then used as additional input to the score model.
+Formally, the proposed learning objective for Diffusion-based Representation Learning (DRL) is the following:

+where we add a small amount of $L_1$ regularization, controlled by $\gamma$, on the output of the trainable encoder.